Meet the team

 Boundary setting and self-esteem

-Trauma and emotional regulation
+Trauma, somatic awareness, and emotional regulation

 Self-identity, self-acceptance, and gender exploration